14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 #### A tomato, a picture, an elephant and a bunch of jugglers
 **AQuest ([@id_aquest](http://twitter.com/id_aquest))**

 AQuest impressive slides were showing how they tell stories through their projects.
-Very inspiring work. (www.aquest.it)
+Very [inspiring work](www.aquest.it).

 #### Responsive Web Design: Clever Tips and Techniques
 **Vitaly Friedman ([@smashingmag](http://twitter.com/smashingmag))**